 Look on the program details page.

-Do you have a list of projects students will work on?
+Do you have a sample list of past projects students have worked on?

 The work done by students is determined by our staff researchers.
-Accepted students will be introduced to their prospective supervisor, who will provide details.
+Accepted students will be introduced to their prospective supervisor.
+View a list of the 2021 prospective projects.

 Will I be paid for this experience?